git-pull/tao-of-tmux/manuscript/04-server.md

 ## Zero config needed

+You don't notice it, but when you use tmux normally, what actually happens is a server is launched and you're really being connected via a client.

+It's just that it's streamlined for normal usage.
+I could continue the book and not even mention servers.
+But I'd rather readers a solid understanding that while tmux feels like magic, it's really utilitarian first and foremost, but exquisitely executed from a user experience standpoint.

+How is it utilitarian?
+We'll go into it more in future chapters where I dive into [Formats](#formats), [Targets](#targets) and tools such as [libtmux](https://github.com/tony/libtmux) which I made that utilize the often unnoticed advanced features under the hood.

 It surprises some when I mention it because servers often beget a setup process.
 But just because servers are involved doesn't entail hours of configuration on each machine you run it on.
 There is no setup.

-You don't notice it, but when you use tmux normally, what actually happens is a server is launched and you're really being connected via a client.

-It's just that streamlined.
 When people people think server, they think pain.
 They visualize time being spent digging around `/etc/` for configuration files and flipping settings on and off just to get basic systems online.
 But not with tmux.
 It's a server, but in the good way.

 ## Stayin' alive